 Perhaps the most important find of the excavations, the lions of Delos are all housed in a bluish, elongated room with two rows of windows - skylights on the two side walls, except for one, which adorns a square in Venice.
 Entry into this inspired room is forbidden.
 The visitor has visual contact with the imposing lions from the side, as they stand in the narrow opening of the narrow and long hall.

-For the record, the exhibits - which include statues from the Archaic, Classical and Roman periods, ceramics and objects from everyday life, as well as mosaic floors from the Hellenistic period - are particularly interesting and of great historical importance.
+For the record, the exhibits - which include statues from the Archaic, Classical and Roman periods, ceramics and objects from everyday life, as well as mosaic floors from the Hellenistic period - are particularly interesting and of great historical importance, showcasing the cultural heritage of the island and the whole country.
 You will need about half an hour to see all the rooms of the museum.

 The Theater District

-The best attraction -in our opinion- of Delos' archeological site is the silver-gray granite alleys that go up to the ancient theater.
+The best attraction -in our opinion- of the archeological site of Delos and the entire island is the silver-gray granite alleys that go up to the ancient theatre.
 To their right and left, monuments including the House of Dionysus, the House of Masks, and the House of the Dolphins are decorated with beautiful, colorful, extremely well-preserved mosaic floors, most of which depict Dionysus on a panther.

 At the end of the uphill road, the stone theater with a capacity of 5,500 spectators dating from the 3rd BC. century - and which was built to replace a wooden, earlier theater - is only partially preserved.
 More impressive is the Minoan Fountain, right next to it.
 This is the public reservoir carved into the rock in the second half of the 6th century BC. century, and which supplied most of the island with water.